selketjah/selketjah.github.io/_posts/2019-10-17-what-is-a-decision.md

 - decision
 ---

-The word `decision` pops up very often in our day to day conversations, and that is not that surprising.
-Decisions form a very central role in our lives: we can easily sum up someones life by telling the sequence of decisions they made throughout it.
+The word `decision` pops up very often in our day to day conversations, and it is not that surprising.
+Decisions form a very central role in our lives: we can sum up someone's life by telling the sequence of decisions they made throughout it.
 We judge ourselves and other people by the decisions that we make:

 * I can't believe they are moving in together, that is just a nightmare waiting to happen...
 * You should ask your brother to go with when buying your car, he bought a really good one himself.
 * ...

-The sad thing is that most of us never really learn anything about making decisions. <!--more--> So a few years ago, when a friend onf mine told me that they actually taught this in certain courses, I wanted to sign up right away!
+The sad thing is that most of us never really learn anything about making decisions. <!--more--> So a few years ago, when a friend of mine told me that they actually taught this in certain courses, I wanted to sign up right away!
 Unfortunately for me, that wasn't really possible, so I did the next best thing.
-I started reading books, watch talks and have long discussions on the topic, and I came to realise that this information is worth sharing.
+I started reading books, watching talks and having long discussions on the topic, and I came to realize that this information is worth sharing.
 Having this knowledge makes me look at software in a completely different way.
 I finally have a framework to think about making a decision and I want to share that with you.
 So...

 Let's start by trying to answer a very basic question: what exactly is a decision?